Audiogram: Configuration

+Additional Information

+Symmetry

+Hearing can also be unilateral, meaning that one ear has elevated hearing thresholds whereas the hearing in the other ear is typical.
+It is also possible to have asymmetrical hearing levels, where both ears have hearing loss but one ear has a more severe loss than the other.
+To distinguish between the hearing levels of each ear, making can be a helpful tool in differentiating the two ears.
+Patients with the same level of hearing loss in both ears have symmetrical hearing loss, and also bilateral hearing loss; meaning that both ears have the same elevated hearing thresholds.
+The symmetry of a patient's hearing loss can help to determine which assistive hearing device they may want to use, and if they should buy one or two.

+Aided Testing

+If a patient uses assistive hearing technology (i.e. a hearing aid or cochlear implant), an audiologist can conduct a hearing test with and without the assistive technology.
+The difference between the thresholds with the assistive technology, which are expected to be lower, are then subtracted from the thresholds without any aid to calculate the patient’s functional gain, or how much their hearing is being improved by said technology.
+This technique informs the audiologist of how well the assistive technology is aiding the patient’s hearing, detection, and localization of sound.

+Causes of Hearing Loss

 Hearing impairment may also be the result of certain diseases such as CMV or Ménière's disease and these can be diagnosed from the shape of the audiogram.
 Otosclerosis results in an audiogram with significant loss at all frequencies, often of around 40 dB(HL).
 A deficiency particularly around 2 kHz (termed a Carhart notch in the audiogram) is characteristic of either otosclerosis or a congenital ossicular anomaly.
-Ménière's disease results in a severe loss at low frequencies.
+Ménière's disease results in a severe loss at low frequencies.The configuration of thresholds on an audiogram can often help determine the cause(s) of the hearing loss.
+For example, aging typically leads to hearing thresholds which get poorer as test frequencies get higher.
+Noise induced hearing loss is typically characterized by a "notch" in the audiogram, with the poorest threshold occurring between 3000 and 6000 Hz (most often 4000 Hz) and better thresholds at lower and higher frequencies.

 Constraints

 Audiograms are unable to measure hidden hearing loss, which is the inability to distinguish between sounds in loud environments such as restaurants.
 Hidden hearing loss is caused by synaptopathy in the cochlea, as opposed to sensorineural hearing loss caused by hair cell dysfunction.
 Audiograms are designed to "estimate the softest sounds the patient can detect", and are not reflective of the loud situations that cause difficulties for people with hidden hearing loss.
 Audiograms may not reflect losses of nerve fibers that respond to loud sounds, key to understanding speech in noisy environments.
-Research suggests a number of other measures, such as electrocochleography, speech-in-noise perception, and frequency following response, may be more useful.
+There are a number of other measures, such as electrocochleography, speech-in-noise perception, and frequency following response, may be more useful.